AlexNuamahjr/trade-track/README.md

 # Trade-Track – Inventory & POS System

-- Inventra is a multi-store inventory and point-of-sale (POS) system built with modern technologies.
+- Trade-Track is a multi-store inventory and point-of-sale (POS) system built with modern technologies.
 It helps businesses efficiently manage stock, sales, and reporting across multiple store branches.
 - This project is organized as a Yarn monorepo with separate apps and shared packages.

 ## 🚀 Features